 The Definitive Angle is PRO’s analysis of the week’s Video Review use in NWSL.

-POR vs LOU: Review for goal (handball in APP) – not given
+KC vs WAS: Review for penalty kick (handball) – not given

 PRO’s Opinion: This was a good use of the Video Review system to reach the correct outcome.